mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 The new server uses 60% more power than my old Synology, which is a bit surprising.
 I pay about $0.17/kWh, so the server costs around $7.20/month to run.

-I don't know much about what factors drive up the power draw, but one possibility is that Synology likely has a PSU that's perfectly sized to the hardware, whereas my 500 W PSU is likely inefficient at powering a system that requires only 15% of its capacity.
+I don't know much about what factors drive up the power draw, but one possibility is the PSU.
+Synology probably has a PSU that's perfectly sized to its other components, whereas my 500 W PSU is likely inefficient at powering a system that requires only 15% of its capacity.

 ## Final thoughts